open-component-model/ocm/docs/formats/artifactdigests/README.md

 - `ociArtifactDigest/v1`: OCI manifest digest

-  This algorithm is used for artifacts of type `ociArtefact`.
+  This algorithm is used for artifacts of type `ociArtifact`.
 It just uses the manifest digest of the OCI artifact.

 - `genericBlobDigest/v1`: Blob byte stream digest